wardvisual/wardvisual/README.md

 [<img src="./assets/wardvisual-banner.png">](https://www.wardvisual.me/)

 <h3> Hey, Great seeing you! 👀</h3>
-<p>A web designer and developer from the Philippines.
-Currently, I'm a second-year student with a lot of passion for application development.
-Additionally, I'm always discovering new techniques for building highly scalable, enterprise-ready applications.
-What's more, I am currently learning mobile application development. </p>
+<p>A self-taught web designer and full-stack developer from the Philippines.
+I have been working in software development since senior high school, and through study and learning from other smart people, I have developed a lot of knowledge and skills. </p>

 <div>
 <img src="https://readme-typing-svg.herokuapp.com?color=5A9BDA&lines=Edward+Fernandez;Fullstack+Javascript+Developer;UI%2FUX+Designer" alt="typing-svg">